csstree/csstree/docs/ast.md

 Type: `String`

 Indicates the type of a node.
-The possible values are the ones listed in the [Node types](#nodetypes) below.
+The possible values are the ones listed in the [Node types](#node-types) below.

 ### loc

 Type: `Object` or `null`

 Information about the position in the source string that corresponds to the node.
-It has the follow structure:
+It has the following structure:

 ```
 {